umbraco/UmbracoDocs/Fundamentals/Backoffice/Property-Editors/Built-in-Property-Editors/Block-Grid-Editor/index.md

 The Block Grid property editor is configured in the same way as any standard property editor, via the *Data Types* admin interface.

-To set up your Block List Editor property, create a new *Data Type* and select **Block Grid** from the list of available property editors.
+To set up your Block Grid Editor property, create a new *Data Type* and select **Block Grid** from the list of available property editors.

 Then you will see the configuration options for a Block Grid as shown below.

 ![Block Grid - Data Type Definition](images/BlockListEditor_DataType.jpg)
-TODO
+> TODO: screenshot

 The Data Type editor allows you to configure the following properties: